-Many women do not give to much attention to their menstrual cycle.
-Typically only concerning themselves with knowing that their period comes every month and when the best time to conceive a pregnancy is.
-For the many women that are having trouble conceiving, having some knowledge of what happens during this 28 day menstrual cycle may actually shed some light on your fertility treatment.
+At CNY Fertility, you will be asked a common question during your consultation: How are your menstrual cycles?
+Have you ever wondered why this is so significant?
+Many women don’t give too much attention to their menstrual cycle, typically only concerning themselves with knowing that their period comes every month and when the best time is to conceive a pregnancy.
+For the many women who are having trouble conceiving, having some knowledge of what happens during their 28-day menstrual cycle may actually shed some light on your fertility treatment.

 The menstrual cycle begins on the first day of blood flow; this is counted as day 1.
-On average the menstrual cycle can range from 24-35 days.
+On average, a menstrual cycle can range from 24-35 days.
 The menstrual phase may last 4-8 days.
-On day 1 the hypothalamus is telling the pituitary gland to produce FSH, follicle stimulating hormone, and LH, luteinizing hormone.
+On day 1, the hypothalamus is telling the pituitary gland to produce FSH, follicle stimulating hormone, and LH, luteinizing hormone.
 The pituitary is also telling the ovaries to produce estrogen.
-The production of FSH tells the follicles (tiny cysts which house the egg) to grow.
+The production of FSH tells the follicles (tiny cysts which house the eggs) to grow.
 This is the follicular phase.
-Typically one follicle will become dominant and many others will degenerate.
-During fertility treatments FSH and LH are added through daily injections resulting in more follicles.
+Typically, one follicle will become dominant and many others will degenerate.
+During fertility treatments, daily injections of FSH and LH are added in order to produce more follicles.
 The dominant follicle(s) is producing estrogen and a small amount of progesterone.
 The estrogen is causing the uterine lining to thicken in preparation for an embryo to implant.
-Once the follicle(s) reach about 20mm in size, on average around day 14 if the cycle is 28 days, the pituitary secretes a large amount of LH, the LH surge.
-There will also be a surge in FSH, these two combined signal the ovary to rupture the follicle(s), and this is ovulation.
-It is at this time fertilization can occur.
-Preparation of the uterus continues for fertilization.
+Once the follicle(s) reach about 20mm in size, on average around day 14 of a 28-day cycle, the pituitary secretes a large amount of LH, also known as the LH surge.
+There will also be a surge in FSH.
+These two combined signal the ovary to rupture the follicle(s), and this is ovulation.
+It is at this time that fertilization can occur.
+Preparation of the uterus continues in anticipation of fertilization.
 This is now considered the luteal phase of the cycle.
 The ONLY true test that ovulation has occurred is when a pregnancy is established.